 Without transparency across operations, process can’t be managed and insight can’t be shared.

-BPM facilitates focussed cooperation from all.
+BPM facilitates focussed cooperation.

 7 – Digital Transformation

 A major component of digital transformation is bringing in stability and adaptability with digital tools and practices.